-We are proud to say that we are now in our twelfth year of sessions, which take place on Monday evenings beginning at 6:30 p.m., and go from September through May.
-This season begins on September 24, 2012, and I am looking forward to giving the presentation on that date.
+We are proud to say that we are now in our thirteenth year of sessions, which take place on Monday evenings beginning at 6:30 p.m., and go from September through May.
+This season begins on September 9, 2013.
 Here is the schedule for this year's sessions:

 Also, you will find below a copy of the introductory lecture on Spinoza that I delivered on April 1, 2012 at Washington, D.C.'s Theatre J immediately preceding the "Spinozium."
 The purpose of the Spinozium was to consider whether to revoke the decision of the Amsterdam Sephardic community to excommunicate Spinoza in 1656.

 And the most recent addition to this page is the essay I presented on September 24, 2012, entitled "Profiles in Panentheism," which compared the teachings of Spinoza and contemporary Neo-Hasid, Rabbi Arthur Green.

 Over the years, we've picked up new members, but several people from Sidney's original class still attend regularly.
 We meet once a month from September through May, typically at 6:30 p.m. on the second Monday of the month.